This is a Daily Moment—short perspectives on life and times through a dad’s eye.

-There’s an old-school perception of the dad as a boss, a leader, a bread winner, a tough guy, a stone cold stoic, a confident know-it-all.
+There’s an old-school perception of the dad as a boss, a leader, a tough guy, a stone cold stoic, a confident know-it-all.

 That view’s got a long history.
 And it’s still easy to find.

 The dad that’s lost, and uncertain, and sometimes a little afraid.
 The dad who’s still trying to figure out what to do with his life.
 Or maybe he’s just starting to ask questions.

 He can be emotional.
 He can feel burned out and anxious.
 He can have a lot of self doubt.
 And—full disclosure—he may even cry.

 He might refer to his feelings as lack of confidence, imposter syndrome, being weak, or fearing failure.
 Or he might not label his emotions at all.
 But they bubble up in one way or another.